 Option Agreement for Public Trust Tidelands Lease in Mississippi.
 The Company has been evaluating the potential construction of an additional hotel tower and related amenities at Silver Slipper, a portion of which would extend out over the adjoining Gulf of Mexico.
 In contemplation for such potential future expansion, the Company paid \$5,000 for an option agreement - entered into by the Company on June 8, 2021 and approved by the Governor of Mississippi on July 13, 2021 - for a 30-year lease of approximately a half-acre of tidelands, with a term extension for another 30 years, if exercised.
-This initial six-month option can be renewed for three additional six-month increments of \$5,000 upon each option renewal.
-Upon commencement of the land lease, rent during construction would be \$10,000 for each six-month period until the earlier of six months after hotel operations have started or December 31, 2022.
-Thereafter, annual rent would be \$105,300 with adjustments, based on the consumer price index at each anniversary.
+This initial six-month option can be renewed for three additional six-month periods, with the payment of \$5,000 for each extension.
+In November 2021, the Company paid an additional \$5,000 to exercise its first six-month option extension through the end of May 2022.

+Upon commencement of the lease, and for the first 18 months or until the beginning of the next six-month period after the opening of commercial operations on the leased premises, whichever occurs sooner, rent would be \$10,000 for each six-month period ("Construction Rent").
+Construction Rent would terminate no later than 18 months after the commencement of the lease.
+Thereafter, annual rent would be \$105,300, with adjustments, based on the consumer price index on each anniversary.
 Before construction can commence, additional entitlements are necessary, including certain environmental approvals.
 There can be no certainty that the tidelands lease option will be exercised or that the contemplated Silver Slipper expansion will be built.